AnyLog-co/documentation/training/Session II (Deployment).md

 | Query             | 32348  |  32349 |

 Note:
-* The IP and Port designated as TCP is used by the AnyLog protocol when messages are send between nodes of the network.
+* The Port designated as TCP is used by the AnyLog protocol when messages are send between nodes of the network.
-* The IP and Port designated as REST is used to message a node using the REST protocol.
+* The Port designated as REST is used to message a node using the REST protocol.
 3rd party apps would be using REST to communicate with nodes in the network.

 ## The Network ID

 * With a Master Node deployment, the network ID is the Master's IP and Port.
 * A node can leverage any valid IP and port.
-In this deployment, the nodes are using their default IP (the IP that identifies the node on the network used) and the default port for the Master is 32048.
+In this deployment, the nodes are using their default IP (the IP that identifies the node on the network used) and the ports are set by default as described [above](#ports-to-use).
+In this setup, the network ID is the IP of the Master and port 32048.

 **Note:**
 If the default IP is not known, when the Master node is initiated, the command **get connections** on the node CLI returns the IPs and ports used - the Network ID is the IP and port assigned to TCP-External.